naga-k/naga-k/README.md

 ### Hi there 👋
 # Welcome to my Github.

-I'm a software developer.
-During my job search after my undergraduate studies, I have encountered that it is important to be on GitHub and showcase some projects.
-So ill be adding my personal, past time and online course/ tutorial work here.
+I be adding my personal, past time and online course/ tutorial work here.
 Feel free to use it as you wish. :)

 Anyway, If you happen to stumble onto this page, do check [my Linkden](https://www.linkedin.com/in/naga-k-811374a2/)